ancient ruins

 St. Nicolas Church was abandoned and forgotten.
 Its proximity to the river ensured that the church was filled with slit and buried until 1862 when it was restored by Russian Tsar Nicholas I.

-Its marvellous wall frescos helped proclaim the church as one of the best examples of the Byzantine architecture in modern-day Turkey.
+Its marvellous wall frescos helped proclaim the church as one of the best examples of Byzantine architecture in modern-day Turkey.

 Why has Santa Claus become more famous than St. Nicolas?